codeangler/blog_template_build_node_edu/README.md

 # node_blog_template_build_edu

-I built an app that demonstrates user registration, login, and members only area.
-The views conditionally display navigation menus dependant on status of user.
-Client recieve feedback messages on success / failure of registration or login or logout.
-Passport is used for localstrategy.
-Bcryptjs is used for hashing passwords.
+I built an app that demonstrates allowing people to post articles, with image, and then add comments.
 Jade is used for templating views.
-MongoDB is used with Mongoose.
+MongoDB is used with Monk.
 Bootstrap 3 is used for quick and simple design

 ES6 refactoring completed
   object literal property shorthand